japila-books/apache-spark-internals/docs/storage/BlockManager.md

 WARN BlockManager: Persisting block [blockId] to disk instead.
 ```

-And xref:DiskStore.adoc#putBytes[`DiskStore` stores the bytes].
+And DiskStore.md#putBytes[`DiskStore` stores the bytes].

-NOTE: xref:DiskStore.adoc[DiskStore] is requested to store the bytes of a block with memory and disk storage level only when xref:storage:MemoryStore.adoc[MemoryStore] has failed.
+NOTE: DiskStore.md[DiskStore] is requested to store the bytes of a block with memory and disk storage level only when storage:MemoryStore.md[MemoryStore] has failed.

-If the storage level is to use disk only, xref:DiskStore.adoc#putBytes[`DiskStore` stores the bytes].
+If the storage level is to use disk only, DiskStore.md#putBytes[`DiskStore` stores the bytes].

 `doPutBytes` requests <<getCurrentBlockStatus, current block status>> and if the block was successfully stored, and the driver should know about it (`tellMaster`), the function <<reportBlockStatus, reports the current storage status of the block to the driver>>.
-The xref:executor:TaskMetrics.adoc#incUpdatedBlockStatuses[current `TaskContext` metrics are updated with the updated block status] (only when executed inside a task where `TaskContext` is available).
+The executor:TaskMetrics.md#incUpdatedBlockStatuses[current `TaskContext` metrics are updated with the updated block status] (only when executed inside a task where `TaskContext` is available).

 You should see the following DEBUG message in the logs: